rsarendus/vecmath/README.md

 vector.y(1.0);
 ```

-Methods that interact with multiple components, are named with the concatenated string of all the component names they interact with:
+Methods that interact with multiple components, are named using the concatenated string of all the component names they interact with:

 ```java
 vector.xy(1.0);